Before we talk about the conservation of water, here are a few facts and figures that’ll help you understand the importance of water conservation.

 1. Take a Shower of 5 Minutes or Less

-One of the easiest ways to save water at home is to cut-down long showers.
-Depending on the efficiency of your shower-head, you could be typically using 5 gallons (18 litres) of water per minute.
-Thus, to conserve water it is ideal to take a shower of 5 minutes or less and this simple change in your daily routine can help save up to 70 litres of water per shower!
+It is one of the easiest ways to save water at home.
+Also, depending on the efficiency of your shower-head, you could be typically using 5 gallons (18 litres) of water per minute.
+To conserve water, it is ideal to take a shower of 5 minutes or less and this simple change in your daily routine can help save up to 70 litres of water per shower.
+Plus, you can also replace your shower-head with a low-flow shower-head to save water.

 2. Install a Water-saving Toilet Flush System